phoswald/sample-documentation/README.md

 PlantUML:

-- Install the extension "PlantUML" of jebbs (jebbs.plantuml)
+- Install the extension "PlantUML" from jebbs (jebbs.plantuml)
 - Open the view "PlantUML Preview Current Diagram"

-Mermaid (TODO):
+Mermaid:

-- Install the extension "Mermaid Chart" of mermaidchart.com (mermaidchart.vscode-mermaid-chart)
+- Install the extension "Mermaid Preview" from Vlad Stirbu (vstirbu/vscode-mermaid-preview)
-  The Mermaid Chart extension seamlessly integrates with the Mermaid Chart service.
+- Open the view "Mermaid preview: Preview diagram"
-  To use the extension, you need an account.
+- There's no need to login in order to preview Mermaid diagrams

 ### Eclipse